Installing and Configuring Compliance Scanner for PCF

 Page last updated:

-This topic describes how to install and configure Compliance Scanner for Pivotal Cloud Foundry.
+This topic describes how to install and configure Compliance Scanner for PCF.

-Compliance Scanner for PCF runs a scanner daemon on each VM that requires ~100 MB of memory.
+Compliance Scanner runs a scanner daemon on each VM that requires ~100 MB of memory.
 Before you install Compliance Scanner, you might need to resize your VMs accordingly.

-To install the Compliance Scanner for PCF file on the Ops Manager Installation Dashboard:
+To install the Compliance Scanner file on the Pivotal Operations Manager Installation Dashboard:

 Download the product file from Pivotal Network.